alugocp/emacs.d/README.md

 - [x] Figure out how to reorient the project viewer to a new root directory
 - [x] Add some customization and cross-platform support
 - [ ] Rebrand as my own Emacs configuration
-- [ ] CTRL + left or right should skip to the next word, but non-alphanumeric characters count as separate words from each other as long as they are different characters